-All development in the Seabrook floodplain requires a permit per Chapter 38 of the Seabrook Code of Ordinances (revised November 18th, 2016).
-Development includes, but is not limited to, all new construction, filling, grading, and paving.
-Substantially damaged or improved structures, where the cost of repair (regardless of the cause of damage) or improvements to a structure equals or exceeds 50% of the building's market value, also require building permits and elevation certificates and are held to the same standards as new construction.
+In Seabrook, any development within the floodplain, including new construction, filling, grading, and paving, requires a permit as per Chapter 38 of the Seabrook Code of Ordinances (revised November 18th, 2016).
+Substantially damaged or improved structures, where repair or improvements equal or exceed 50% of the building's market value, also need permits and elevation certificates, following the same standards as new construction.

 The following FEMA publications are useful when considering how to build a safe and compliant home in the floodplain: